Bantu peoples of South Africa: Umvelinqangi

 Umvelinqangi according to mainly Xhosa and Zulu people's culture is the Most High or Divine Consciousness, is the source of all that has been, that is and all that ever will be.
 It's the inner light of creation.
 Ukukhothama (similar to meditation) prior to Colonization/Westernization was a widespread practice in South Africa noticeably by those considered Zulu people now, it was seen as a way of attaining oneness (in Ubunye), with the divine conscious.

 King Shaka's philosophy

-King Shaka is well known for the many military, social, cultural and political reforms he used to create his highly organized and centralized Zulu state.
+King Shaka is well known for the many military, social, cultural and political reforms he used to create his highly organised and centralised Zulu state.
 The most important of these were the transformation of the army, thanks to innovative tactics and weapons he conceived, and a showdown with the spiritual leadership, limiting the power of traditional healers, and effectively ensuring the subservience of the Zulu church to the state.
 King Shaka integrated defeated Zulu-speaking tribes into the newly formed Zulu ethnic group, on a basis of full equality, with promotions in the army and civil service being a matter of merit rather than circumstance of birth.